Teacher Licensure Program (TLP) for Post-Baccalaureate Students

 Returning students interested in Secondary Education licensure with English Language Arts endorsement may instead pursue a Master of Arts in Teaching in Language Arts: Secondary Education.
 See the Graduate Programs section of the Educational Inquiry and Curriculum Studies Department in this catalog for admission and program requirements.

-State teacher examinations: Program students must also pass the appropriate ILTS content-area test prior to student teaching (e.g. Elementary Education, Biology).
-Beginning Fall 2015, students must also pass the Teacher Performance Assessment (edTPA) for program completion/entitlement.
-Information on these tests is available from the TLP Advisors, Mr. Sean Condon at (773) 442-5374 (Early Childhood, Elementary, or Elementary with a Bilingual endorsement), or Mr. Mike Bochnewych, at (773) 442-5387 (9-12 and K-12).
+State teacher examinations: Program students must pass the appropriate ILTS content-area test prior to student teaching (e.g. Elementary Education, Biology).
+Beginning in Fall 2015, students must also pass the Teacher Performance Assessment (edTPA) for program completion/entitlement.
+Information on these tests is available from the TLP Advisors, Mr. Sean Condon at (773) 442-5374 ( Elementary, or Elementary with a Bilingual endorsement), or Mr. Vanessa King, at (773) 442-5387 (9-12 and K-12).

 Elementary Education Endorsement